eikopf/seven-more-languages-in-seven-weeks/README.md

 A lot of the ideas make sense, but the unfamiliar syntax, poor error messages, and general lack of documentation means that I can't get to grips with the type system here.

 I'll pick up the last section tomorrow, and see if it makes a little more sense.

+### Day 3
+Bugfixing in Idris somehow always ends up in reading a type theory paper, which if nothing else is at least a novel experience.
+I'm sure that if I had a PhD in category theory, it might be a little easier, but for now Idris is decidedly out of my league.

+If nothing else, it's a great crash course in type theory, and some of those papers have interesting ideas that I might well implement in a more conventional language.